-[bright73->network]% list -f name:26,type:12,netmaskbits:8,baseaddress:13,domainname:24 name (key) type netmaskb baseaddress domainname us-east-1 Tunnel 16 172.21.0.0 externalnet External 24 192.168.100.0 brightcomputing.com globalnet Global 0 0.0.0.0 cm.cluster internalnet Internal 16 10.141.0.0 eth.cluster netmap NetMap 16 172.30.0.0 vpc-eu-central-1-private Cloud (VPC) 17 10.42.128.0 vpc-eu-central-1.cluster
+[bright73->network]% list -f name:26,typ pe:12,netr maskbits:8,base eaddress:13,domainname:24 name (key) type netmaskb baseaddress domainname 16 170 01 0 0 us-east-1 lunnel 10 172.21.0.0 externalnet External 24 192.168.100.0 brightcomputing.com globalnet Global 0 0.0.0 cm.cluster internalnet Internal 16 10.141.0.0 eth.cluster netmap NetMap 16 172.30.0.0 vpc-eu-central-1-private Cloud (VPC) 17 10.42.128.0 vpc-eu-central-1.cluster vpc-eu-central-1-public Cloud (VPC) 24 10.42.0.0 vpc-eu-central-1.cluster

-Cloud (VPC)

-In a Type 1 network (section 3.3.7 of the Installation Manual), the head node is connected to internalnet.
+In a Type 1 network (section 3.3.9 of the Installation Manual), the head node is connected to internalnet.
 When a cloud service is configured, the head node is also "connected" to the CMDaemonmanaged NetMap "network".
 It is useful to think of NetMap as a special network, although it is actually a network mapping from the cloud to internalnet.
 That is, it connects (maps) from the nodes in one or more cloud networks such as the us-east-1 network provided by Amazon, to IP addresses provided by netmap.
 The mapping is set up when a cloud extension is set up.
 With this mapping, packets using NetMap go from the cloud, via an OpenVPN connection to the NetMap IP address.
 Once the packets reach the OpenVPN interface for that address, which is actually on the head node, they are forwarded via Shorewall's IPtables rules to their destination nodes on internalnet.